 Shifts in driving behavior during the pandemic have led insurance companies to reevaluate risk assessment methods.
 Top auto insurers in the United States are using vehicle telematics to administer hardware-free pay-per-mile solutions.
 This allows them to retrieve mileage readings directly from odometers, unlike OBD-II dongles that calculate approximate mileage based on location and start and end times of a driver’s trip.
 With car connectivity, insurance providers find it easier to price premiums more accurately, which prevents intentional or unintentional mileage underreporting.

-How apps are doing this: Usage-based insurance analytics provider, True Mileage, connects to vehicles to collect mileage by time of day.
+How apps are doing this: Usage-based insurance analytics provider, True Mileage, connects to vehicles to verify mileage by time of day.
 This data is then run through the company’s analytics models to calculate an accurate discount for policyholders.
 This allows True Mileage to categorize risk and adjust rates accordingly when offering COVID-19 premium refunds.
 It also helps them continue offering suitable discounts to drivers in the long term.

 Connected car data can be used to improve roads and infrastructure by enabling: 1) vehicle-to-vehicle communication, 2) vehicle-to-everything communication, 3) new ways to collect funds for services and improvements.